mongodb/docs/source/includes/live-migration-from-com-workflow.rst

   a.
 In the |service| organization, go to :guilabel:`Live Migration`.
   #.
 Select :guilabel:`Migrate from Ops Manager or Cloud Manager` and
-     start the Live Migration wizard.
+     start the live migration wizard.
   #.
 If you are :opsmgr:`migrating </tutorial/migrate-community-to-atlas>`
      from MongoDB Community using |onprem|, accept
      the :opsmgr:`Ops Manager Migration Agreement